 Out of the box, the Unifi Access Points are doing a great job.
 But with a few small changes, you can get more performance out of it!

 Upgrading the firmware

-So we are now logged-in the controller and our Access Point is running you first should upgrade the firmware.
-This contains the latest bug fixes and features for your Access Point.
-Goto Devices and click on Upgrade on the right side when hovering over the devices
+So we are now logged in to the controller and our Access Point is running.
+The first thing we should do is upgrade the firmware.
+The upgrade contains the latest bug fixes and features for your Access Point.
+Go to Devices and click on Upgrade on the right side when hovering over the devices

-Bandwidth steering helps dual-band clients, like laptops, mobile phones, tablet etc to use to less-congested and higher capacity 5 Ghz band.
-This will result in a better WiFi performance for those devices.
+Bandwidth steering helps dual-band clients, like laptops, mobile phones, tablets, etc. to use to less-congested and higher capacity, 5 GHz band.
+This will result in better WiFi performance for those devices.
 You can enable and configure bandwidth steering per device in the Unifi Controller.

 Go to Site and enable Advanced features under the services section.
 Then go to devices and select the access point.
 Under config (on the right side) you will find bandwidth steering.
 Set it to Prefer 5G.